 BE THE BEST CLEANER

 Growing up in India in the 70’s, there was little upward mobility.
-A blacksmith’s son could only ever realistically aspire to be a blacksmith.
+A farmer’s son could only ever realistically aspire to be a farmer.
 If anything, ill health or disability often resulted in downward mobility.
 All one could do was seek excellence.
 As I was taught at a very young age – be the best you can be – even if you are just a cleaner.

 However, in Australia as in most developed societies,we have the freedom to pursue our dreams and, most importantly, our strengths.